bornac1/NoIPChat/README.md

 **Logging errors**

-Client error are logged into the Client.log file in the same directory where your Client is located, choosing location for log file (WIP).
+Client errors are logged into the Client.log file in the same directory where your Client is located, choosing location for log file (WIP).

-Server erros are logged into the file you set inside <Logfile></Logfile> in Config.xml
+Server errors are logged into the file you set inside <Logfile></Logfile> in Config.xml

 **Dynamic software update**